CreativeWolfies/akyanet-research/akyanet.md

 Money is not the only problem.
 There is also weapons of mass destruction, war, unfair justice, lack of equality, etc.
-We live in a world where the rich get richer, the poor get poorer, and the middle class struggles to be part of the so-called "bourgeoisie" in the hope of feeling better.
+We live in a world where the rich gets richer, the poor gets poorer, and the middle class struggles to be part of the so-called "bourgeoisie" in the hope of feeling better.
 There is something wrong about this system.
 We dream of becoming rich to get the things we like.
 And to do this, our current society suggests that we must compete against others and forget the ones at the bottom because they "deserved it".